atmars77/atmars77.github.io/submit.md

 excerpt: "Submit to Spark to Flame"
 largeimage: "/assets/Images/tina_candle.png"
 ---
-We are currently closed for submissions for Issue One.
+We are currently closed for submissions.
 Follow our Twitter or this site for updates on our submission window for Issue Two (anticipated October/November 2023).

 # FAQ